ihmeuw/vivarium/docs/source/concepts/lookup.rst

     A categorical variable, such as sex, that a quantity depends on. parameter
     A continuous variable, such as age, that a quantity depends on.
-This data is frequetly partitioned into bins.
-    .. :TODO: Is this always assumed to be bins? value
+This data frequently represents bins for which values are defined. value
-    Values of the quantity of interest, which varies with the keys and parameters.
+    Known values of the quantity of interest, which vary with the keys and parameters.

 A lookup table is instantiated with column names corresponding to these